What are Fluoroscopy, PET, and SPECT Scans?

 E. Safety and Risks of SPECT

-Each of these imaging modalities plays a crucial role in diagnosing and managing a wide range of medical conditions.
-While they come with some exposure to radiation, the invaluable diagnostic information they provide generally outweighs the risks.
+Each of these imaging modalities plays a vital role in diagnosing and managing a wide range of medical conditions.
+Although they involve some exposure to radiation, the critical diagnostic information they provide typically outweighs the associated risks.